MichaelBuen/angular-inview/README.md

 - `$event` is the DOM event that triggered the check; the DOM element that changed its visibility status is passed as `$event.inViewTarget` (To use the old `$element` variable use version 1.3.x).
+- `$overflowing` is a boolean indicating that the element that is brought into view is cropped/hidden by overflow settings, e.g., overflow: auto, overflow: hidden.
+Set the tellOverflow to true on in-view-options to get a value from $overflowing.

 An additional attribute `in-view-options` can be speficied with an object value
 containing: